ufal/ParlaStats/documentation/ProgDoc.md

         - SQL query (`string`)
         - values from conditions (`[string]`)
 - #### 3.1.6 Query
-    - Query function which recieves the json from client.
+    - Query function which receives the json from client.
     - Uses the above described functions to form an SQL query, forward it to the PostgreSQL server.
-    - Jsonfifies the PostgreSQL response and sends it to the client.
+    - JSON-ifies the PostgreSQL response and sends it to the client.
     - *returns:*
-        - a jsonified list of PostgreSQL responses.
+        - a JSON-ified list of PostgreSQL responses.
 ### 3.2 Client(client2.py)
 - A script containing the client functionality.
 - When being run, takes some command_line arguments: